-Before considering what the NHSBSA's vision and approach to being a good business should be, we need to understand the strategic context in which we operate and the views of our key stakeholders.
+Before considering what the NHSBSA's vision

+and approach to being a good business should be, we need to understand the strategic context in which we operate and the views of our key stakeholders.

-Each year, before finalising our organisation's strategic goals and broader corporate responsibility strategies, we assess national and global trends to identify the material issues impacting on us and our stakeholders.
+We have assessed national and global trends to identify the material issues impacting on us and our stakeholders.

-The materiality assessment is coordinated by the senior leadership members of the NHSBSA Community, Environment and Wellbeing (CEW) Committee.
+The materiality assessment is coordinated by the Environment Manager and involves senior leadership team members of the NHSBSA.
 Each of these members provide a direct link to key stakeholders through means such as sponsor review meetings, customer and client insight work, contract management processes, etc. This ensures stakeholder views are collected throughout the year and formally recorded at least annually.